 There are a number of ways that seasonal allergies can be diagnosed and treated, most of which depend on the allergen itself.
 These include:

-- Antibiotics: Your vet may prescribe antibiotics if your dog’s constant licking, chewing or rubbing has created a secondary skin infection.
+- Antibiotics: Your vet may recommend dog antibiotics if your dog’s constant licking, chewing or rubbing has created a secondary skin infection.
 His skin may look red and inflamed or have a circular bald patch with a crusty edge.

 - Environmental control: Mahaney said simple things like preventing your dog from making contact with known irritants can go a long way toward providing relief.
 “Don’t let your dog go on specific surfaces that irritate him like grass.
 You may have to make a lifestyle change.
 If you can’t rip out your grass, try putting boots on your dog.
 Or give him a localized footbath or a cleansing foot wipe down.
 It may also be a good idea to keep your dog on a regular bathing schedule which can help remove abnormal bacteria,” he said.

 - Flea control and prevention: It’s common for dogs to have an allergic reaction to flea saliva, which can cause itchy spots and red bumps toward the back end of his body.
 Ridding your dog of a pesky flea infestation can be a difficult task.
-Make sure to apply flea preventative medication as directed by your veterinarian, as improper use of flea and tick medication can result in an infestation.
-Other ways to help keep the flea population down include regularly vacuuming carpeted surfaces, using a flea comb and washing your dog’s bedding weekly with hypoallergenic, non-toxic detergents instead of household cleaners that may contain chemicals.
+Make sure to apply flea and tick medicine for dogs as directed by your veterinarian, as improper use of flea and tick medication can result in an infestation.
+Other ways to help keep the flea population down include regularly vacuuming carpeted surfaces, using a dog flea comb and washing your dog’s bedding weekly with hypoallergenic, non-toxic detergents instead of household cleaners that may contain chemicals.